Paullllllllllllllllll/ChronoMiner/README.md

 ### Managing Batch Jobs

-After submitting batch jobs, use these scripts to check status or cancel jobs:
+After submitting batch jobs, use these scripts to check status, cancel jobs, or repair incomplete extractions:

 ```bash
 # To check batch status and process completed batches